ylhyra/ylhyra/docs/Setup.md

 ```

 **Configure Chrome to accept self-signed scripts**

+This will start a script at `https://localhost:8000/app.js`, a [self-signed](https://en.wikipedia.org/wiki/Self-signed_certificate) script so that it can be loaded from this page, which is HTTPS.

 In Chrome, turn on the flag `chrome://flags/#allow-insecure-localhost` and restart Chrome.
 This will alow self-signed scripts on localhost.